 Close the Homework Gap with Title I

-From mobile hotspots that connect students to the Internet outside the classroom to campus-wide Internet coverage to 1:1 programs that give K-12 students their own personal Chromebook, Kajeet offers a range of ways for you to use your Title I funds.
+From mobile hotspots that connect students to the Internet outside the classroom to campus-wide Internet coverage to 1:1 programs that give K-12 students their own personal LTE-embedded device, Kajeet offers a range of ways for you to use your Title I funds.